 "The University of Illinois at Urbana-Champaign strives to provide equal access and success for underrepresented students through early outreach efforts which help to prepare students and create a pipeline to University social, academic, and financial student support services."
-List of Primarily URG-based Student Support Services (Source: URG Supplemental Report to IBHE 2018)

 Mannie L. Jackson Illinois Academic Enrichment and Leadership Program (I-LEAP)